Gateways

 -

 Multiple Interface Types: Gateways can have different interfaces to accommodate various communication protocols and systems.
-Some examples include REST APIs, event meshes, Slack integrations, browser-based interfaces, etc.
+Some examples include REST APIs, event meshes, Slack integrations, browser-based interfaces, and so on.

 How Gateways Work